National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   In my experience, it's a pretty quick turnaround.
   Usually 1-2 weeks unless there are serious issues with the draft.
   They are primarily concerned about compliance with N3C policies, such as not having small cell counts and having gone through the download review process.
-  Since we did this, it should be a quick review.
+  Since we were following these guidelines, it should be a quick review.
 * **I**:
   Awesome.
-  I hope you'll be able to help us when we get to the step.
+  I hope you'll still be available to help when we get to the step.
   Thank you!
 * **N**:
   Of course.